Ottawa Event Calendar

 A significant part of Canada’s contribution to the First World War took place on Belgian soil.
-Gas, Mud and Memory explores how the Canadians who fought in Belgium had to adapt to significant battlefield challenges ― from the first lethal use of poison gas in the Second Battle of Ypres to the hellish mud of Passchendaele.
+Fighting in Flanders – Gas.
+Mud.
+Memory. explores how the Canadians who fought in Belgium had to adapt to significant battlefield challenges ― from the first lethal use of poison gas in the Second Battle of Ypres to the hellish mud of Passchendaele.
 The exhibition highlights the story of John McCrae and his famous poem In Flanders Fields, and explores the evolution of Canadian and Belgian collective memories of this conflict over the past 100 years.
 On from November 6, 2014 – March 29, 2015 at the Canadian War Museum.

 Alfred Bastien, Canadian Gunners in the Mud, Passchendaele © Beaverbrook Collection of War Art, Canadian War Museum, 19710261-0093